udev¶Содержание

 udevadm can be used to control the runtime behavior

-, request kernel
+of udev, request kernel

 events, manage the event queue and provide simple debugging